 1092 properties have been inscribed on the World Heritage List, including a diverse range of sites from the natural tranquillity of The Galapagos Islands to bustling Medina of Marrakesh.
 Some sites are as ancient as the Pyramids of Giza, Egypt or as new as the 20th century modern movement architecture of the City University of Caracas.

-World Heritage Sites are places of Outstanding Universal Value to Humanity.
-It is a not a list of all properties of great interest, importance or value, but only a select list of the most outstanding of these from an international viewpoint.
+World Heritage Sites are places of Outstanding Universal Value to humanity.
+They are not just a list of all properties of great interest, importance, or value; rather, they represent a select list of the most outstanding of these from an international viewpoint.